northshorewc/ccr2016/docs/index.md

 Term | Abbreviation | Definition
 -----|--------------|-----------
 Action Level | AL |  The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Disinfection By-products | DBPs | These are compounds that are formed when using a disinfectant.
 Haloacetic Acids | HAA5 | Monochloroacetic acid, dichloroacetic acid, trichloroacetic acid, monobromoacetic acid, and dibromoacetic acid.
 This is a class of disinfection by-products.
 Locational Running Annual Average | LRAA | The average of four quarterly samples collected in one 12-month period at a specific sampling site.
 Maximum Contaminant Level | MCL |  This is the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal | MCLG |  This is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Milligrams Per Liter | mg/L | One milligram per liter corresponds to one minute in two years or a single penny in $10,000.
 Milligrams per liter is equivalent to the term parts per million (ppm).
 Micrograms Per Liter | ug/l |  One part per billion corresponds to one minute in 2,000 years, or a single penny in $10,000,000.
 Micrograms per liter is equivalent to the term parts per billion (ppb).
 Nephelometric Turbidity Unit | NTU |  Nephelometric turbidity unit is a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.
+| NSWC | North Shore Water Commission
 Not Applicable | NA | Not applicable.
 Not Detected | ND |  Laboratory analysis indicates that the constituent is not present.
-Running Annual Average | RAA | The average of four quarterly samples collected in one 12-month period.
-Total Coliform Rule | TCR |  This is the regulation that pertains to disinfectant and bacteriological monitoring.
-Treatment Technique | TT |  A treatment technique is a required process intended to reduce the level of a contaminant in drinking water.
+In other words, the analyte was below the detection limit.
 Trihalomethanes | TTHM | Chloroform, bromodichloromethane, dibromochloromethan, and bromoform.
 This is a class of disinfection by-products.
-Turbidity | | Turbidiy has no health effects.
-However, turbidity can interfere with disinfection and provide a medium for microbial growth.
-Turbidity may indicate the presence of disease-causing organisms.
+| WDNR | Wisconsin Department of Natural Resources

 * * *

 ## Cryptosporidium Monitoring

-Cryptosporidium is a microscopic protozoan that when ingested, can result in diarrhea, fever, and other gastrointestinal symptoms.
+Cryptosporidium is a microscopic protozoan that, when ingested, can result in diarrhea, fever, and other gastrointestinal symptoms.
 The organism is found in many surface water sources (lakes, rivers, streams) and comes from human and animal wastes in the watershed.
 The NSWC uses an effective treatment process that is designed to remove and inactivate this pathogen.

 Cryptosporidium is being monitored in the raw water in compliance with the Long Term 2 Enhanced Surface Water Treatment Rule.
 In 2016, **no cryptosporidium was detected**.